-MuellerNick in Germany has come up with a neat idea.
-He has converted a digital caliper into what is essentially a height gage with a round hole in the base so that it can be used on a flat reference like a surface plate or on a reference that protrudes through the base like a tool holder.
+MuellerNick from Germany has developed an interesting concept.
+He has transformed a digital caliper into virtually a height gauge, complete with a circular hole at the base.
+This allows it to be utilized on a flat surface such as a surface plate or on a protruding component like a tool holder.

 Check out this video for more: